king-tomi/AnimeAPI/README.md

 ### api/section/name where section is either anime or manga and name is the name of the anime/manga.
 This returns basic information about the anime including the number of chapters, the studio, year of running and average ratings

 ### Examples
-### https://animesource.herokuapp.com/api/anime/naruto/characters will return all the characters of Naruto anime
+### https://animesource.herokuapp.com/api/anime/naruto will return all the basic information about the Naruto anime